-A sun-synchronous orbit is an orbit in which a satellite passes over any point on the earth’s surface at approximately the same local solar time.
-To achieve such characteristics, the parameters of the orbit are selected so that the orbit precesses eastward by 360 degrees per year (approximately 1 degree per day), compensating for the Earth's rotation around the Sun.
+A sun-synchronous orbit is an orbit in which a satellite passes over any point on the Earth's surface at approximately same local solar time.
+In order to achieve desired characteristics, necessary orbit parameters are chosen in a way when the orbit precesses eastward by 360 degrees per year (approximately 1 degree per day), compensating for the Earth's rotation around the Sun.

-AMSU-A microwave probe 15 channels of an infrared range;
+AMSU-A microwave probe 15 channels - IR range;

-AMSU-B microwave probe 5 channels of an infrared range;
+AMSU-B microwave probe 5 channels - IR range;

-All these tools work in different parts of the infrared range and allow you to receive a large amount of information.
-NOAA satellites collect global data on cloud cover, surface conditions such as ice, snow and vegetation, atmospheric temperature, moisture distribution, aerosols and ozone.
-Also, satellites are equipped with special devices that facilitate the search and rescue of those in distress.
-This is part of the COSPAS-SARSAT system, which is designed to detect and locate emergency radar transmitters, emergency beacons with location and personal radio beacons operating at 121.5, 243 and 406.05 MHz.
+The satellites are also equipped with special instruments facilitating search and rescue of people in distress.
+They form a part of the COSPAS-SARSAT system, which is designed to detect and locate emergency radar transmitters, emergency locator beacons and personal locator beacons operating at the frequencies of 121.5, 243 and 406.05 MHz.

-In the Radio section, set the switch to WFM mode and set the Bandwidth to 34000.
-Check that the “Shift” checkbox is unchecked.
+Set the switch to the WFM mode and set the bandwidth to 34000 in the “Radio” section.
+Make sure the “Shift” checkbox is unchecked.

 Make sure the “Filter Audio” checkbox is unchecked.

-Next, you need to increase the signal gain.
-To do this, click on the gear.
+Further you need to increase signal amplification parameters.
+To do this, click on the gear icon.

-Move the slider so that the noise level rises by about 10dB.
+Move the slider so that the noise level is increased by about 10 dB.

-The signal from the NOAA series satellite looks something like this.
+The signal from a NOAA series satellite has the following form.

-Launch Orbitron and update TLE first.
-Click on the tool button.
+Launch Orbitron and update TLE firstly.
+Click the button with a tools indication.

-Press the zipper button to update the TLE.
+Click on the lightning button to update TLE.

 Download the weather.txt list

-In the side list on the right, only weather satellites will appear.
-Choose Meteor-M2, NOAA15, NOAA18, NOAA19.
+Only weather satellites will show up in the side list on the right.
+Select Meteor-M2, NOAA15, NOAA18, NOAA19.

-The selected satellites will be shown in the main program window.
+All selected satellites will be shown in the main software window.

-Then go to the Calculation tab and click on the Calculation button.
+Proceed to the “Calculation” tab and click the “Calculation” button.

-The satellite will automatically calculate the flight time of the satellites.
-Go to the Rotor/Radio tab and make sure the tracking button is pressed.
+The satellites' overflight times will be calculated automatically.
+Go to the “Rotor/Radio” tab and make sure the tracking button is pressed.

-Launch WXtoimg and verify that the signal source is configured correctly.
+Launch WXtoimg and make sure the signal source has been set up correctly.

-Now, when any NOAA satellite appears higher than 10 degrees above the horizon, the recording of the transmitted image will automatically start.
+From this moment, whenever any NOAA satellite appears to be higher than 10 degrees above the horizon, the software will automatically begin recording of the transmitted image.

-Make sure that the signal level in the lower right corner is green, if not, increase the sound volume in SDR#.
+Make sure the signal strength, provided in the lower right corner, is green, if not - turn up the audio volume in the SDR# software.

-Wait for the transfer to end, and stop recording.
+Wait for the end of the transmission, and stop recording.

-Switch to different information display modes and analyze the resulting images.
+Switch to different display modes and analyze the resulting images.

-Compare the image with the image taken earlier, and see how the situation in the atmosphere has changed.
+Compare the provided image with the image taken earlier and check in what way the atmospheric situation has changed.